 Where can i buy a Scanner?

-Scanners can be bought at Amazon, or you may find a shop that sells them in your local Airport.
+Scanners can be bought at Amazon (see bottom of page), or you may find a shop that sells them in your local Airport.

 Which frequencies do i use?